We all wish we could fit more exercise into our daily lives, so could a less-is-more, snacking approach to fitness be the answer?

 Sometimes it’s just not possible to fit in separate exercises to isolate body parts and that’s where exercises that utilise multiple muscle groups can work wonders for your time and energy stores.

-Opt for fast-paced cardio moves that also include weights, such as Body Pump classes, weighted squats, bodyweight moves and cardio equipment that simultaneously work your arms and legs, such as the rower and elliptical machine.
+Opt for fast-paced cardio moves that also include weights, such as Body Pump classes, weighted squats, bodyweight moves (like in our Metafit class) and cardio equipment that simultaneously work your arms and legs, such as the rower and elliptical machine.

 Learn to love advert breaks